 The AusSeabed program is governed by a Steering Committee and an Executive Board.
-The AusSeabed 2030 Strategic Plan, is a living document developed by the Steering Committee outlining the direction of the program over the next decade.
+The AusSeabed Strategy and the 2025 Activities Roadmap are living documents developed by the Steering Committee outlining the direction of the program.

 The Steering Committee has been established to provide an effective representative governing body of the AusSeabed program.
 It provides strategic direction and leadership in guiding AusSeabed to best achieve the vision for national seabed mapping data: 'collect once, use many times'.
 Membership consists of an equal and fair representation of the various sectors that participate in the AusSeabed initiative.
 The Steering Committee is composed of three standing members (Geoscience Australia, Australian Hydrographic Office and CSIRO Marine National Facility), up to nine other national members and one international member.

 The structure of the Steering Committee and the framework under which the Committee operate are guided by the AusSeabed Steering Committee Terms of Reference.
 Positions on the Committee are elected for a term of two years and a staggered renewal process ensures continuity between committees.
 More information on this process can be found in the AusSeabed Election Process Standard Operating Procedure.
 A list of the current Steering Committee members can be found below.

 The Executive Board provides an agile, high-level strategic governance function.
 It advises on the development of, and endorses, the AusSeabed strategic agenda as well as reviews and endorses the work programs put forward by the Steering Committee.
 The Executive Board actively champion AusSeabed and help the Steering Committee demonstrate and communicate the value of the initiative.
 The Executive Board is initially composed of Commonwealth Agencies with scope to diversify.
 The AusSeabed Executive Board Terms of Reference more fully describes its role.